Polygon Tool

 Choose Your Colour

 Pick a colour from the colour palette on the right side.
-Your rectangle's border will use this colour.
+Your polygon's border will use this colour.
 The stroke is applied in real-time as you draw.

 3. 3